theprogrammersbook/sparkIntegration/spark-hbase-integration/README.md

 `HBaseBulkGetExample`

+## we can create jar file with the help of any IDE , if IDE is not able to create jar file then we can use the following way

-#How to create jar file
+##How to create jar file  from maven command line

 `mvn clean install -U`

-#How to submit his application to spark
+##How to submit his application to spark
 `spark-submit --class "com.tpb.spark.hbase.streaming.HBaseBulkGetExample" --master local[*] --packages org.apache.hbase:hbase-common:2.0.0-alpha4 spark-hbase-integration-1.0-SNAPSHOT.jar
 `

+Note: spark-submit is giving some problem while running jar file (not able to download hadoo-yarn jar file)